 www.cardcosts.org.uk has a calculator which shows how much interest a customer could potentially save, or how much quicker they could clear their balance by increasing payments.

-From September 2018, credit card providers, including TSB, have been writing to customers whose accounts meet the FCA’s definition of persistent debt over the previous 18 months to:
+Since September 2018, credit card providers, including TSB, have been writing to customers whose accounts meet the FCA’s definition of persistent debt over the previous 18 months to:

 Make them aware

-Encourage them to increase their payments so that they pay off their balance more quickly and pay less interest overall
+If they can afford it, encourage them to increase their payments so that they pay off their balance more quickly and pay less interest overall

-Encourage them to get in touch if they need our help
+If they can afford it, encourage them to get in touch if they need our help

 Let them know where they can get free, independent and confidential advice